lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 2.
 Create a g psfFlux vs. g cmodelFlux diagram
 ===================================================

 2.1.
-Click on the Active Chart settings icon (single gear) and set “X” to be “g_calibFlux”, and “Y” to be “g_psfFlux”.
-Click "Apply".
+Click on the "Active Chart" tab in the right panel, then click on the settings icon (single gear) and set “X” to be “g_calibFlux”, and “Y” to be “g_psfFlux”.
+Click "Apply", then "Close".

 Step 3.
 Plot only extended objects
 ==================================

 3.0.
 In the results table, under the column "g_extendedness", enter "= 1".
 Click on the filter icon.

-3.1 Click on the Active Chart settings icon (single gear) and click on “Trace Options”.
+3.1 Click on the Active Chart settings icon (single gear on right-hand panel) and click on “Trace Options”.
 Next to “Symbol”, from the drop down menu choose “circle-open”.
-Next to "Color", enter "purple".
-Click "Apply".
+Next to "Color", click on the magnifying glass and select a purple color, then click "ok".
+Click "Apply" and then "Close".

 .. figure:: /_static/portal_UTAK_beginner_task1.png
 	:name: portal_UTAK_beginner_task1